Mardi Himal Base Camp Trek - 7 Days

 Trip Extension

-You can easily extend your stay with other adventures.
-We can arrange exciting activities for you, such as a jungle safari (Chitwan and Bardiya), Bungee jumping (Pokhara, Everest, Bhote koshi, Kushma), Rafting (Bhote koshi, Trishuli, and Seti river) and kayaking(Trishuli, and Pokhara), paragliding (Pokhara and Kathmandu), zip flying (Kathmandu, Pokhara and Kushma) Canyoning(Pokhara and Sukhuta Beach), Hot ballon (Pokhara), according to your interests.
-We can also set up sightseeing tours around the Kathmandu Valley if you're interested in culture and history.
 These tours will take you to UNESCO World Heritage sites like Bhaktapur Durbar Square, Patan Durbar Square, Kathmandu Durbar Square, Swayambhunath (Monkey Temple), Boudhanath Stupa, Changunarayan Temple, and Pashupatinath Temple.
 We suggest a trip to Nagarkot and Dhulikhel, hill stations just outside of Kathmandu, around sunrise for a serene getaway.
-We can also set up spiritual trips for Buddhists and Hindus that take you to temples, stupas, monasteries, and meditation centers.
+We can also set up spiritual trips for Buddhists and Hindus that take you to temples, stupas, monasteries, and meditation centres.
 When you're booking a trip, please have a look at our ADD-ON package for an amazing adventure during the trek.

 Ecotourism practices

 We ask that you join our eco-friendly hiking practice because we are very dedicated to keeping the Everest region's fragile beauty safe.
-At the start of our excursion, each person will obtain their own eco-waste bag.
+At the start of our trek, each person will obtain their own eco-waste bag.
 Please put all of your rubbish that can't be composted, like snack wrappers, plastic bottles, and batteries, in this bag.
 Don't leave anything on the trail, please.
 Instead, take this bag with you as we walk down, and our guides will show you where to find the public trash cans and recycling bins where you can throw it away correctly.
 We need your help to keep the Himalayas clean and lovely for the next generation.

 TEH Family

 We are a family firm that has been in the tourism business in Nepal for three generations.
-We believe that all of our employees and teams are family. we started as porters and now run an agency.
+We believe that all of our employees and teams are family.
+We started as porters and now run an agency.
 Our professional and experienced guides and Sherpas will be with you the whole time to make sure your trek is safe and memorable.
-They know how to do first aid in the bush, rock climbing, and how to stay safe in the mountains.
+They know how to do first aid in the bush and rock climbing and how to stay safe in the mountains.
 They also speak good English.
 They are from the upper Himalayas, so they know the area well.
 We take care of their insurance, food, housing, and medical.
 Please treat our workers like family, and don't hesitate to ask for help or have questions at any time.

 Trip conclusion